• Skip to primary navigation

 Recipe by Aimee

-This Hugo Spritz Cocktail recipe makes a refreshing cocktail that can be enjoyed any time of the year, but it's especially perfect on hot days.
+The Hugo Spritz is a refreshing cocktail that can be enjoyed any time of the year, but it's especially perfect on hot days.
 It's a bubbly Austrian spritz drink made with a little elderflower, lime, and mint.

 Print Recipe Pin Recipe